 Marlene said: "At first I thought, 'oh yes it's a little break for me by myself’ but then I realised it was for Ken as well.
 We both came and I did feel as though it was a marvellous break for me because I didn't have to worry about Ken.
 There was someone here all the time looking after him, knowing exactly where he was, and he was doing things that he wanted to.
 I felt as though I had had my time to myself."

 Vanessa Hasted, Carer Services Manager, Carers Support West Sussex said: “It is so important that carers recognise the need to take time for themselves; respite breaks improve health and wellbeing.
 Our team of Carer Wellbeing Workers are available to talk to carers on the benefits of taking time out to rest and recharge and will be able to signpost to one of our partner organisations to find the most suitable option in the local area.

 Amanda Jupp, County Council Cabinet Member for Adults and Health, said “Carers make a vital contribution to our communities and I would really encourage anyone who may find themselves supporting others to make sure they are in touch with our local services to get the best possible information and advice.
 It is often too easy for people to ignore their own needs as they focus more and more on those they care for.”

 Paul McKay, West Sussex County Council’s Director of Adults’ Services, added: “These services offer support for those who need it most.
 We really value the contribution the many family and friend carers we have here in West Sussex make to their communities, and to the quality of life for the people they care for.
 I hope that more people will look into taking a short-break.”

-More information about respite care for family and friend carers is available here or by calling 0300 028 8888.
+See the Carers Support website for more information about respite care for family and friend carers or call 0300 028 8888.